 Have you ever felt the urge to learn more about a certain topic, but were so overwhelmed by its complexity that you didn’t know where to begin?
 It’s similar to how I felt when the reality of a difficult test approached in University.
 I would procrastinate preparing for the exams until right before the deadline!
 Big mistake.

 After spending my early career with Oracle LMS, I was eager to get a new perspective on softeware licensing.
 There’s a lot more to grasp from the outside, since every business that I worked with had specialized departments.

 In 2015, I attended the DOAG (German Oracle Users Group) conference in Nürnberg Germany, and the star of the event was the cloud.
 Not surprising at all.
 And as cloud pressure increases, customers are sure to be confronted with confusing and complicated licensing rules.

-Now that I am no longer working “on the inside”, I’d like to help you to be informed and prepared.
+Now that I am no longer working “on the inside”, I’d like to help you be informed and prepared so that you can better manage your Oracle software licensing.
 So, let’s get to business.

 What’s inside the cloud?